bhaskardabhi/atom-translator/README.md

 Translation using [Yandex](https://translate.yandex.com/) and [Google Translation Service](https://cloud.google.com/translate/docs/)

 Just select text press `ctrl-alt-t` and get your text translated.
+You can use `shift-ctrl-alt-t` to display translated text as tooltip.

 Setup:
 * Get your [Translation API Key](#api-key) for your service provider.